cqframework/FhirProfileTools/README.md

 FhirSimpleBase is a base class with helper methods for parsing the published FHIR structure definition XML files (aka profiles).
-It uses the FHIR Java reference API (tools.jar) that is published along with the FHIR documentation.
+It uses the FHIR Java reference API (tools.jar) that is published along with the FHIR Specification.

 Additional Documentation:
 * [Customizing Validation Rules](customRules.md)